nehasahu486/Armillaria_phylogenomics/General genome features/README.txt

 ##the output file we need, will have ".txt" extension (e.g. "short_summary_inputfungi.txt")
 ##to extract the "short_summary___.txt" files from multiple directories into a single directory, use "busco_outmerg.sh"

+**Concatenated supermatrix for inferring species tree**
+##Scripts used for concatenation of trimmed alignments into supermatrix and the partition file for species tree inference can be found in https://github.com/zsmerenyi/

 **COMPARE - COMparative Phylogenomic Analysis of tRait Evolution ** (Nagy et al., 2014 - https://www.nature.com/articles/ncomms5471)
 ##scripts for COMPARE pipeline were based on https://github.com/laszlognagy/COMPARE and https://github.com/zsmerenyi/compaRe